Saturday, September 28, 2019

 Captivating Tanjung Aru Sunset

-For this gathering, I managed to get Peter to come to meet old friends whom he has not seen since 1970.
-It was a time of reminiscing and updating of our transition from students, single hood, parenthood and now grandparent.
+For this gathering, I managed to get Peter Tsen to come to meet old friends whom he has not seen since 1970.
+It was a time of reminiscing and updating of our transition from students, singlehood, parenthood and now grandparent.

-We for a group photo.
-Without prior intention, the four who first met in Sandakan way back in 1970 during the BCCM Youth Fellowship Convention posed in similar positions again after a lapse of 49 years!
+For the group photo and without prior intention, the four who first met in Sandakan way back in 1970 during the BCCM Youth Fellowship Convention posed in similar positions again after a lapse of 49 years!

-We met for a second time and this time less Peter at the UMS campus.
-UMS campus is no longer an unfamiliar place to us after our regular cycling within the campus since 2017.
-UMS is also a favorite destination of both local and foreign tourists.
+We met for a second time and this time less Peter Tsen at the UMS campus.
+UMS campus is not an unfamiliar place to us after our regular cycling within the campus since 2017.
+UMS is also a favorite destination for both locals and foreign tourists.
 It was reported that on a good sunny day, it may draw in as many as 1,000 visitors bringing in reasonable revenue to the university.
 Daniel and Carol too gave favorable comment about the campus.

 Visitors normally start the tour with a video presentation